 We have never declared or paid any cash dividend, and we do not anticipate declaring or paying any cash dividends in the foreseeable future.
 We intend to retain all available funds and any future earnings to fund the development and expansion of our business.
-See "Risk Factors-Risks Related to Ownership of Our ADSs-."
+See "Risk Factors-General Risk Factors-We do not intend to pay dividends on our ADSs, so any returns will be limited to the value of our ordinary shares."
 We do not intend to pay dividends on our ADSs, so it is expected that any returns will be limited to the value of our ordinary shares.